ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 During lab 2, you have to give us a short progress update, and at the end of the semester an oral presentation of your work.

 If you have questions, you can find Alicia Andries or Ruben Mechelinck in office G216.
+Make sure you read this assignment thoroughly **before** asking questions.

 **Important requirement**: you need an x86-64 machine for this project.
 We can host a limited number of VMs for groups in which no member has an x86-64 machine.